markjaquith/hk/docs/about.md

   Specifically, I don't like that I need to look up the rev for each plugin before I'm able to install it.
 - hk gets around needing plugins (for now) by putting the entire configuration in pkl. pkl files can be loaded via http without any extra work in hk so we basically get plugins "for free" this way.
-- because hk uses pkl, loading the steps is much faster because pkl doesn't have any runtime logic that needs to be computed.
+- because hk uses pkl, loading the configuration is much faster because pkl doesn't have any runtime logic that needs to be computed.
 - I read that pre-commit has some parallel execution capabilities, but the docs don't explain anything about it.
-A proper git hook manager should have advanced configuration around parallel execution to be able to group steps that can run in parallel and segment out those that can't.
+A proper git hook manager should have advanced configuration around parallel execution to be able to group linters that can run in parallel and segment out those that can't.

 ## Benchmarks